simple-yet-efficient/biometrics-authentication/README.md

 ```

 ## Example
-- For a complete example, refer to the demo scene included with the plugin.
+- For a complete example, import the sample from the Package Manager and refer to the demo scene.
 This scene provides a full implementation that you can build for all supported platforms.

 ## Notes for Each Platform
 - **iOS/macOS**: Works out-of-the-box with Face ID and Touch ID.